White Lake (Oneida County, New York)

 White Lake is located south of Holiday House and north of Woodgate in Oneida County, New York.
 It drains via White Lake Outlet and ultimately its waters reach the Black River via Bear Creek and Woodhull Creek.
-Fish species present in the lake are brook trout, rainbow trout, and yellow perch.
+Fish species present in the lake are brook trout, rainbow trout, largemouth and smallmouth bass, brown bullhead catfish, pike, bluegill, crappie, and yellow perch.
 The community of White Lake surrounds the lake.